getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ### Transaction

 Item type `"transaction"`.
-This Item contains a transaction event payload encoded in JSON.
+This Item contains a transaction payload encoded in JSON.

 **Constraints:**